raskitoma/pls_admin/README.md

 Right now there are only 3 tasks avaliable: pls_pu(Price Update, suggestion: each 10 minutes), pls_wr(Wallet Review, updates wallets balances, suggestion: each 15 minutes) and pls_vu(Validator Updates, updates validators info, suggestion: every hour at minutes 15 and 45)

 > IMPORTANT: Rembember to restart the containers each time you edit a task.
-I will change this on the future.
+I will change this some day.

 ### First sync

-Just for the first time, you need to run the first sync.
+For the first time, you need to run the first sync.
 Do it with:

 ```bash
 docker exec -it adminpls python3 -m flask first-sync
 ```

+This operation could take a while to finishs, it depends on the number of blocks to sync.

 Once you're done with the first sync operation, you have to enable all the tasks in the scheduler to keep the sync up to date.

 ## Extra config and troubleshooting

-### Update admin user
+### Admin Password Reset

 If you forgot your admin password, just run: